-At the end of the nineteenth century the modern organization of nation-states had been established.
-In England, Germany, and France the state shaped the transformation in a process driven by public aims and the imperatives of statecraft.
-During the same time, the rise of the American modern state, however, was more influenced by an openness to experimentation than the firm guiding hand of an established elite.
-Lacking guidelines, characterized by improvisational vigor and a chaotic potency, the process evolved through individual decisions.
-The private strategies of business men molded American corporate capitalism.
+The broad economic changeovers of the late nineteenth century that characterized Western modernization varied from nation to nation.
+In England, Germany, and France, the state shaped the transformation in a process driven by public aims and the imperatives of statecraft.
+The American changeover, however, recognized no plan, nor state, nor any other sovereign but the reigning influence of the speculative intellect.
+Lacking guidelines, and characterized by improvisational vigor and a chaotic potency, the process evolved through individual decisions.
+The private strategies of businessmen molded American corporate capitalism.
 And they were able to array a large coalition of Americans around a form of government quite sloppily identified as laissez-faire.

 More than today there was a large area of civic life that lay outside the boundaries of government.
 Large numbers of the unemployed received no assistance.
-Welfare as we know it did not exist; neither did unemployment insurance, housing assistance, medical care, food stamps, nor social security.
+Welfare as we know it did not exist; neither did unemployment insurance, housing assistance, medical care, food stamps, or social security.
 Local governments did not themselves construct bridges, or parks or museums.
 Schools, even those accepting public funds, were often privately run.
 Yet the needy were helped, civic amenities were erected and the children of indigent workers had a chance at education.

-Side by side with government, there operated a range of organizations whose aims, though quite disparate, were to influence the quality of social, civic and public life in America.
-This is what is here meant by philanthropy: "the giving of time and money for public benefit."
+Side by side with government, groups of organizations whose aims were quite disparate influenced the quality of social, civic and public life in America.
+This is what is here meant by philanthropy: "the organization of time and money for public benefit."